pymupdf/PyMuPDF/README.md

 # Installation

-For all Windows and the major Mac OS and Linux versions we offer wheel-based installation options.
+For all **Windows** and the major **Mac OSX** and **Linux** versions we offer wheel-based installation options.
 Look [here](https://github.com/rk700/PyMuPDF/releases/latest) to download the latest version for your OS.
 These files can also be found in the [download section of PyPI](https://pypi.org/project/PyMuPDF/#files).

-If - for whatever reason - you need to generate PyMuPDF yourself, you must first download and generate MuPDF.
+If - for whatever reason - you need to generate PyMuPDF yourself, you must download and generate MuPDF before you can generate PyMuPDF.
 This process depends very much on your system.
-For most platforms, the MuPDF source contains prepared procedures on how to achieve this.
+For most platforms, the MuPDF source contains prepared procedures to achieve this.

 Be sure to download the official MuPDF release from [here](https://mupdf.com/downloads).
-Although MuPDF also has a GitHub repo, this contains their current **development source**, which more often than not is incompatible with this PyMuPDF.
+MuPDF also has a GitHub repo, but this contains their current **development source**, which more often than not is incompatible with this PyMuPDF.

 Once this is done, adjust directories in ``setup.py`` and the rest should be as easy as running ``python setup.py install``.